Welding Buyer's Guide

 Flux Cored Arc Welding (FCAW) - Gasless

-Process that uses a wire-fed welding machine.
+Process that uses MIG welders.
 Metals are melted and joined by heating them with an arc between a continuous, consumable electrode wire and the workpiece.
 The weld is tubular with flux material contained inside the shielding.
 Added shielding may or may not be supplied from external gas or gas mixture, depending on the type of flux cored wire being used.

 - Works well on dirty or rusty material